autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/00-topic-message-handling.md

 By using this manner, following advantages are achieved.

 * it can reduce invocations of subscription callback functions which is relatively expensive
-* there is no need to take topic message data which are not read
+* there is no need to take a topic message which is not read
 * there is no need of exclusive lock between a subscription callback thread and a timer callback thread

 ## Methods to handle topic message data